-All the research tells us he's a far cry from the "Wait 'til your father gets home" model of yore; instead, he's a fully engaged dad who's making career decisions based on family (versus the other way around) and whose work/life desires are shaking up the organizational world.
+News like that tells us today’s dad is a far cry from the "Wait 'til your father gets home" model of yore; he's a fully engaged parent who's making career decisions based on family (versus the other way around) and whose work/life desires are shaking up the organizational world.

-Millennial dads say...yes!
-If you ask a bunch (and I did) they'll tell you the modern dad is no mythological Yeti.
+Is he for real?
+Today’s dads say...yes!
+If you ask a bunch (and I did) they'll tell you the modern dad is no mythical Yeti.
 What some real working dads had to say:

 On pay versus job